supertokens/blog/content/how-to-use-supertokens-custom-ui-with-vuejs/index.md

     window.location.assign(authUrl);
 }

-The `getAuthorisationURLWithQueryParamsAndSetState` method returns the callback URL that takes us to the `/auth/callback` page that we discussed above.

 After social authentication is completed and the user is redirected to the `/auth/callback/<provider>` route, we call the `thirdPartySignInAndUp` function from `supertokens-web-js` which consumes the authorisation code to sign in the user.